Guidance

 • no earlier than 1 year after the new academy opens

-We treat maintained schools that become sponsor-led academies, and whose predecessor schools were most recently judged good or outstanding, as new schools for inspection purposes.
+We treat maintained schools that become sponsor-led academies, and whose predecessor schools were most recently judged good or outstanding for overall effectiveness before September 2024, as new schools for inspection purposes.
 They are subject to a graded inspection as their first inspection.
 This will normally take place within 3 years of the school becoming a sponsor-led academy.

 Schools that undergo significant change

-If a school judged good or outstanding at its previous inspection subsequently undergoes significant change, for example through merging with another school or by adding a new phase or key stage, its next inspection will normally be a graded inspection instead of an ungraded inspection.
+If a school judged good or outstanding for overall effectiveness at its last inspection before September 2024 subsequently undergoes significant change, for example through merging with another school or by adding a new phase or key stage, its next inspection will normally be a graded inspection.

-For schools that have merged with another school, this assumes that the good or outstanding school remains open and incorporates another school that closes.
-In these cases, the good or outstanding school retains its URN, and so is not legally a new school.
+If a school merges with another school, this assumes that the school judged good or outstanding for its overall effectiveness before September 2024 remains open and incorporates another school that closes.
+In these cases, the school that was judged good or outstanding for its overall effectiveness before September 2024 retains its URN, and so is not legally a new school.

 New schools with certain pupils not yet on roll when they open